robovines6955/Stampede/README.md

 Stampede is a pathfinding algorithm that allows robots to drive to target positions and orientations on the field.
 With Stampede the robot can correct off AprilTags while in motion (unlike RoadRunner) and has a simpler calibration process.
 It is compatible with wheel encoders, odometry pods (three), and the optical tracking odometry sensor (otos).

 ## Steering Aid
 In Tele_Op we added code to help the robot maintain it's heading if the driver hasn't told the robot to turn.
 This helps the robot drive straight and prevent it from drifting to the side.
-This code helps the robot needs to drive as straight as possible for the forward and strafe calibration tests.
+This code helps the robot drive as straight as possible for the forward and strafe calibration tests.

 ## How to Use Stampede